willpowell8/signavio-mcp/README.md

-# Signavio API Test Script
+# Signavio MCP Server

-A Node.js script to test the Signavio API using username and password authentication.
+An MCP (Model Context Protocol) server that exposes all Signavio API operations as tools for AI assistants.

 ## Prerequisites